PhD in Germany: Funded Doctoral Programs 2026

 - Mandatory coursework — Programs include seminars, workshops, summer schools, and transferable skills training alongside your dissertation research.
 Typical requirements amount to 20–30 ECTS over the program duration.

-- Multiple supervisors — Instead of a single Doktorvater, you typically have a thesis advisory committee of 2–3 professors who provide guidance and evaluate your progress annually.
+- Multiple supervisors — Instead of a single Doktorvater, you have a thesis advisory committee of 2–3 professors who provide guidance and evaluate your progress annually.

 - Fixed duration — Most programs are designed for 3 years, with the option to extend by one year.
 The average actual completion time is 3.8 years.